 We filed a Form S-1 registration for the resale of up to 500,000,000 shares of our common stock to K&J Funds, LLC, a selling stockholder, pursuant to a "put right" under an investment agreement dated December 20, 2018, as amended.
 The Investment Agreement permits us to "put" up to ten million dollars in shares of our common stock to K&J over a period of up to thirty-six (36) months, or until \$10,000,000 of such shares have been "put."
-We will not receive any proceeds from the sale of shares of our common stock pursuant to our exercise of the put right offered by K&J. As of the date of this filing our S-1 registration has not been deemed effective by the Securities and Exchange Commission.
+We will not receive any proceeds from the sale of shares of our common stock by K&J. However, we will receive proceeds from the sale of shares of our common stock pursuant to our exercise of the put right offered by K&J. As of the date of this filing our S-1 registration has not been deemed effective by the Securities and Exchange Commission.
 There is no guarantee that our S-1 registration will be declared effective and this would significantly impact our ability to complete our plans.
-We intend, when the S-1 is effective, to use the proceeds from our "puts" under the Investment Agreement to conduct our ongoing operations generally, and specifically regarding our agreement with our agreement with NPE.
+We intend, when the S-1 is effective, to use the proceeds from our "puts" under the Investment Agreement to conduct our ongoing operations generally, and specifically regarding our agreement with NPE.
 We also intend to utilize cash on hand, loans and other forms of financing such as the sale of additional equity and debt securities and other credit facilities to conduct our ongoing business, and to also conduct strategic business development and implementation of our business plans generally.
 We are not intending to use any off-balance sheet financing arrangements.